Juanesb230/BrushlessDC_SMCcontrol/README.md

     bici_v2.slx

 <p align="justify">
-And this program shows the reference vs velocity of motor signals and the control signal, this program is comunicate with STM32F4 with MATLAB by using UART serial communication:
+And this program shows the reference vs speed motor signals and the control signal, this program is comunicate with STM32F4 with MATLAB by using UART serial communication:
 </p>

     comunicacion.slx